Long Island (Bahamas Parliament constituency)

 Long Island is a parliamentary constituency represented in the House of Assembly of the Bahamas.
 It elects one member of parliament (MP) using the first past the post electoral system.
-It has been represented by Adrian Gibson from the Free National Movement since 2021.
+It has been represented by Andre Rollins from the Free National Movement since 2026.
+It was previously held by Adrian Gibson since 2021.

 Geography

 The constituency consists of the districts of Long Island.